arbazaga/CVT/README.md

-# CVT
-Catalog Verification Tool for Amazon employees, vendors and sellers to verify the presence of their attributes on Amazon's product detail pages.

-Here is a draft PRD doc for the Excel-based Amazon product data validation Chrome extension:

-## Product Requirements Document
+# Product Requirements Document

 ### Overview

-This document details the requirements for an Excel-based Chrome extension that allows Amazon employees, vendors, and sellers to validate product data on Amazon listing pages.
+This document details the requirements for an Excel-based Chrome extension that allows Amazon employees, vendors, and sellers to validate product data on Amazon detail pages.

 ### Goals